sujnanpatil/Dynamic-Copilot/Labs/Pre-configurations.md

 - Task 1: Create an environment in Power Apps
 - Task 2: Install Copilot for Sales in Outlook
 - Task 3: Install and pin Copilot for Sales in Teams
+- Task 4: Pre-configure policies to analyze sales meetings with AI-generated meeting summaries

 ### Task 1: Create an environment in Power Apps

+In this task, you will create a new environment in Power Apps with Dataverse enabled.
+The environment provides the storage and security foundation needed for apps, flows, and business data.
+You will also configure user roles and install Dynamics 365 Sales Pro to prepare for Copilot for Sales.

 1. Navigate to [Power Platform admin center](https://admin.powerplatform.microsoft.com/) and click on **Sign In** and sign in with the credentials provided under **Environment Details** Tab.